Formal plethories: The structure of the category of formal module schemes

 which, by the universal property of $\Gamma_{\N}(A)$ as the cofree coalgebra, lifts to a unique coalgebra map

-This makes $\Gamma_{\N}(A)$ a bialgebra (or, more precisely, a formal commutative monoid scheme) and $\pi$ a $k$-algebra map.
+This makes $\Gamma_{\N}(A)$ a bialgebra (or, more precisely, an object representing a formal commutative monoid scheme) and $\pi$ a $k$-algebra map.
 It is easy to see that it is the cofree object on the algebra $A$.

 This cofree bialgebra does in general not have an antipode.
-Note that the category of Hopf algebras is a full subcategory of the category of bialgebras: an antipode, if it exists, is unique, and any bialgebra map between Hopf algebras automatically respects the antipode (much like a monoid map between groups is a group map).
+Note that the category of formal groups is a full subcategory of the category of formal monoids: an inverse, if it exists, is unique, and any formal monoid map between formal groups automatically respects inverses (much like a monoid map between groups is a group map).